• Skip to primary navigation

 Different varieties of stone fruits in every color of the rainbow; over head shot.

-What are stone fruits?
+What are Stone Fruits?

 Colorful stone fruits begin making their appearance at the farmers markets in Cali in June and stay through Sept.